 One downside of living in Wilmette, however, is that residents on average have to contend with a long commute, spending on average 34.72 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 For the size of the village, public transportation in Wilmette is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Wilmette, the benefits are reduced air pollution and congestion on the highways.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Wilmette.
 84.49% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Wilmette in 2018 was $96,523, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $386,092 for a family of four.

 Wilmette is a somewhat ethnically-diverse village.
 The people who call Wilmette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmette residents report their race to be White, followed by Asian.
 Important ancestries of people in Wilmette include German, Irish, English, Polish, and Italian.

 The most common language spoken in Wilmette is English.
-Other important languages spoken here include Chinese and Slavic languages.
+Other important languages spoken here include Chinese and Spanish.